tbrowder/CSV-Table/README.md

 $t.rowcol(0, 1, 50);
 ```

+You can also change the names of fields, but, unless you also change the corresponding field names in the data hashes, you will most likely have problems.
+It would be much easier to modify the original CSV file.

-You can choose to save the changed data (`$t.save`), any time, but the user will be asked to confirm the save.
+You can choose to save the changed data (`$t.save`), any time, but you will be asked to confirm the save.

 DESCRIPTION
 ===========